The Facts of Life (TV series): Home media

 On April 21 and 22, 2001, Columbia House released The Facts of Life: The Collector's Edition, a 10-volume "Best of" the series on VHS (40 episodes in all).
 With the advent shortly thereafter of TV on DVD and Columbia House's eventual move from the direct marketing model of exclusive series, the tapes were discontinued.
 Sony Pictures Home Entertainment released the first two seasons on DVD in Region 1 on May 9, 2006 with new interviews with most of the cast, including first season regulars Felice Schachter and Julie Anne Haddock.
-To promote the DVD's release, McKeon, Whelchel and Cohn appeared together on various TV shows such as Entertainment Tonight, Today, and CNN Showbiz to reminisce about their time on the show and talk about their lives presently; unfortunately, Fields was unable to take part due to other commitments.
+To promote the DVD's release, McKeon, Weichel and Cohn appeared together on various TV shows such as Entertainment Tonight, Today, and CNN Showbiz to reminisce about their time on the show and talk about their lives presently; unfortunately, Fields was unable to take part due to other commitments.
 The third season was released on October 24, 2006.
 This release failed to match the success of the first and second seasons, sales-wise.
 The first and second seasons were also released in Region 4 on March 7, 2007.
 In 2010, Shout!
 Factory acquired the rights to the series and released the fourth season on Region 1 DVD on May 4, 2010.
 Special features include The Facts of Life Goes To Paris, a made-for-TV-movie (which originally aired a few days prior to the fourth season debut) and a "Know The Facts: Trivia Game."
 They have subsequently released seasons five through nine on DVD.
 Mill Creek Entertainment re-released the first and second seasons on DVD on May 20, 2014.
 It is unknown as to whether or not Mill Creek will release any further seasons.
 On January 13, 2015, Shout!
 Factory released The Facts of Life – The Complete Series on DVD in Region 1.
 The 26-disc set contains all 201 episodes of the series as well as the two made-for-TV films (The Facts of Life Goes to Paris and The Facts of Life Down Under) and other bonus features including an all-new cast reunion.
 The Facts of Life Reunion film is not included in this collection and has yet to be released on DVD.